-About the OSA/SPIE Chapter at Boston University.
+About the OSA/SPIE Chapter at Boston University

-The objective of this chapter shall be:
+The objective of this chapter is to:

-(3) to establish interaction between students and local sections and national headquarters of the Optical Society of America and SPIE, and
+(3) establish interaction between students and local sections and national headquarters of the Optical Society of America and SPIE, and

 The Optical Society’s (OSA) mission is to promote the generation, application and archiving of knowledge in optics and photonics and to disseminate this knowledge worldwide.
 The purposes of the Society are scientific, technical and educational.
 OSA’s commitment to excellence and long-term learning is the driving force behind all its initiatives.